 Also located in Helen’s Bay is Grey Point Fort, the old coastal defence at Grey Point.
 Grey Point Fort is one of the best preserved early 20th century coastal forts anywhere in the British Isles.

 Grey Point Fort houses a most unusual hands-on military museum.
 Visitors can see the original observation post and three searchlight positions as well as an array of military memorabilia, including medals, uniforms, photographs and weaponry from the First and Second World Wars.
 There is also a unique collection of radio equipment, together with a section devoted to the Titanic.
-Expert guides are on hand to assist visitors of all ages.
+The Fort is managed by the Department for Communities NI and it is currently closed to visitors.

 The Walled Garden, Helen's Bay